-Nails - Need to be smooth, of a minimal length, and clean.
+Nails - Need to be smooth, of a minimal length (no longer than 1⁄4 inch length), and clean.
 Artificial nails are an infection control risk and are not to be worn due to the hands-on care provided by students in classroom, lab, service, and community settings.